janl/waaa/for_speakers/how-to-write-a-compelling-proposal.md

 “Designing with cognitively-impaired users in mind can be very illuminative, leading to a broader understanding of the role of UX/UI design in general.
 The perceptual issues involved for users with Asperger syndrome and high-functioning autism in fact pave the way for current web trends - their web experience can be the most sensitive test of good design.”

-**Why is Natalia’s proposal compelling?** It claims there is an unexamined relationship being a lesser-known topic and a general one (between designing for cognitively-impaired users and good design in general).
+**Why is Natalia’s proposal compelling?** It claims there is an unexamined relationship between a lesser-known topic and a general one (between designing for cognitively-impaired users and good design in general).
 The second sentence adds substance by expanding the claim, and draws a connection to a topic the reader is already concerned about (current web trends and design testing).

 ## Have your proposal reviewed by someone with experience